Review Pre Compulsory Liquidation - Implications of Section 127 of The Insolvency Act 1986

 The message is, "do not do anything rash when you are in receipt of a winding up petition - take professional advice as soon as you can".

-Please click here if you wish to read the typical content of a review report.
+Please click on the link to review the typical content of a review report.